Panasonic FZ1000 II vs GX85

 - More heavily discounted: Has been around for much longer (launched in April 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ1000 II comes out slightly ahead of the GX85 (10 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ1000 II emerges as the winner of the contest (11 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ1000 II and the Panasonic GX85 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.